sukantg/eth-slovakia-2025/README.md

    After login, the user connects MetaMask or WalletConnect.

 3. **Send ETH by Phone**
-   Type in the recipient’s phone number and amount → we handle the rest.
+   Type in the recipient's phone number and amount → we handle the rest.

 4. **Auto Claiming**
    If the recipient is not yet registered, they get an SMS with a link to claim the funds after connecting a wallet.